connexcs/docs/docs/customer/did.md

     * Include as many fields as you can when creating your columns to leverage the benefits of the bulk upload feature.

-    * Note the number of first and last rows, as these will be the range (minimum and maximum) values in Step Input fields that correlate to drop-down lists: The entered value must match an existing entry (the Control Panel doesn't create values from drop-down lists on-the-fly).
-Ex: "Retain Display Name" only takes Enabled or Disabled; any other value is rejected.
+    * Note the number of first and last rows, as these will be the range (minimum and maximum) values in Step Input fields that correlate to drop-down lists.<br>The entered value must match an existing entry (the Control Panel doesn't create values from drop-down lists on-the-fly).<br>**For example**, "Retain Display Name" only takes Enabled or Disabled; any other value is rejected.

-    * Input fields that are pre-created objects (ex: customer names and customer card names): You can enter "dummy" values because you must associate the corresponding cell with the input value with the actual value (the name of the pre-defined object) before you upload the DID numbers to the server.
+    * Input fields that are pre-created objects (e.g., customer names and customer card names).<br>You can enter "dummy" values because you must associate the corresponding cell with the input value with the actual value (the name of the pre-defined object) before you upload the DID numbers to the server.

     * Input fields that use numerical or free-text values: Enter the permissible range of values.

-    * Input fields that accept values on-the-fly (ex: tags): Enter any meaningful value.
+    * Input fields that accept values on-the-fly (e.g., tags): Enter any meaningful value.

-    * Do not include input fields such as checkboxes.
-You must manually select or clear a checkbox after you upload the DID number to the server.
+    * Do not include input fields such as checkboxes. <br>You must manually select or clear a checkbox after you upload the DID number to the server.

-    * Do not include a DID number that already exists on the Control Panel.
-The entire DID Bulk Upload will fail if Control Panel finds at least one identical DID number.
+    * Do not include a DID number that already exists on the Control Panel. <br>The entire DID Bulk Upload will fail if Control Panel finds at least one identical DID number.

 Step 2: Upload the CSV to ConnexCS